ppy/osu-wiki/wiki/Tournaments/BTT/5/en.md

 1. There are eight stages to this tournament: Qualifiers, Group Stage, Round of 32, Round of 16, Quarterfinals, Semifinals, Finals and Grand Finals.
 2. Matches are seeded.
 This will happen in the seeding round (Qualifiers).
 More information about seeding can be accessed in the [seeding regulations](#seeding-regulations) section.
 3. The winning condition for each stage are listed below:
-   - Group Stage and Round Of 32: Best-Of-7 (First to 4 points)
+   - Group Stage and Round of 32: Best of 7 (first to 4 points)
-   - Round of 16 and Quarterfinals: Best-Of-9 (First to 5 points)
+   - Round of 16 and Quarterfinals: Best of 9 (first to 5 points)
-   - Semifinals: Best-Of-11 (First to 6 points)
+   - Semifinals: Best of 11 (first to 6 points)
-   - Finals and Grand Finals: Best-Of-13 (First to 7 points)
+   - Finals and Grand Finals: Best of 13 (first to 7 points)
-4. During the Group Stage (a group of 4).
-Only the top 2 players from each group will advance to the next stage.
+4. After the Group Stage, only the top 2 players from each group will advance to the next stage.

 ### Seeding regulations